 Millions of people worldwide are vegans because of their love for animals or simply because they prefer the food (check out our vegan recipes to see how amazing it can be).
-Some of those vegans are athletes, and even though many experts believe such a diet could negatively impact their athleticism, most of the athletes have benefited from a much healthier lifestyle that has improved their ability to shine on the big stage.
+Some of those vegans are athletes, and even though many experts believe such a diet could negatively impact their athleticism, most of the athletes appear to have benefited and consider this has improved their ability to shine on the big stage.
 Which athletes are enjoying their vegan lifestyle?

 David Meyer – Brazillian Jiu Jitsu